 (c) The territory included within the village at the time of its dissolution shall revert to and become a part of the town or towns from which it was taken or in which it is then located, except that if the town or towns from which all of the village territory was taken is no longer in existence, the village may not dissolve.
 The assets and liabilities of the village shall be apportioned under s.
-66.0235 and, in accordance with that section, all assets and liabilities of the village territory reverts.
+66.0235 and, in accordance with that section, all assets and liabilities of the village shall become the assets and liabilities of the town or towns to which the village territory reverts.